 Make sure your super fund has your tax file number (TFN) so you don’t miss out on the payment.

 How to make a Personal contribution at Verve?

-Navigating the super contributions system can be a challenge and at times it feels like a rabbit hole of information.
+Navigating the super system can be a challenge and at times it feels like a rabbit hole of information.
 We’re big believers in using knowledge as power and as a big ol’ confidence boost.
-If you are looking for more information on super contributions, you can learn through our free Verve Academy course on superannuation or get in touch and we’ll give you a hand!
+If you are looking for more information, you can learn through our Verve online money courses or download our ultimate tax time guide to show tax time who’s boss.